You need help, right?

 Dana Lynn Smith, author of “The Savvy Book Marketer” guides for authors, maintains a comprehensive site with useful tools and resources for aspiring and published authors.
 Learn how to create a successful marketing plan, launch a virtual book tour, get your work reviewed by top sites, and sell more books on Amazon, among other useful topics.
 Check out her podcast, too.

 Author David Gaughran’s site is a one-stop-shop for authors who want to self-publish their books.
-Download a copy of his free ebook “Let’s Get Digital” and browse his extensive resources on growing an audience for your self-published works.
+Check out his free course “Starting from Zero,” and browse his extensive resources on growing an audience for your self-published works.

 Book Marketing Buzz Blog